 At this period, going to the movie was a major form of entertainment in Shanghai with movies being shown in many theaters or the many dedicated movie theater freshly built.
 The life of Chinese and American movie stars was reported in numerous dedicated magazines just like today.
 It is only natural that Shanghainese of the time wanted to have houses built in a similar style to the ones of the stars of the time.
-Many turned to Spanish Revival style for the design (the author actually lives in one of those).
+Many turned to Spanish Revival style for the design (the author actually lived in one of those).

 Just like Art Deco took a few years to come from USA and Europe to Shanghai, Spanish Revival was really popular in Shanghai when it was already less fashionable in California.
 Major buildings in the USA were built in the late 1920’s, but the one in Shanghai were often built in the mid to late 1930’s.
 Most of them are actually located in the south west of the former French concession on streets like Yong Jia lu near Heng Shan Lu, as well Fuxing lu and the surrounding streets West from Huai Hai lu, as houses in this part of town were mostly built in the mid to late 30’s.
-Some can also be found around Yu Yuan Lu, in the former International Settlement.
-Like in California, they were mostly villas, one of the best example being the former residence of the head of customs, at the corner of Fuxing Lu and Fen Yang Lu.
-One of the few examples of an apartments building is in this style Haig Court on Avenue Haig (to day Hua Shan hotel on Hua Shan Lu).
+Spanish revival architecture is displayed in 1931 Shanghai movie “Love and duty”, of which a numer of scenes are filmed in this area.

 The main characteristics are the round tiles used for the roof and the roof side decoration.
 Another usual feature is, as well as large windows often with a round top, separated by white fake columns.
 Doors often are massive wooden doors, with sculpted surrounding.
 Spanish revival buildings have a very distinctive style and bring a bit of latin experience to Shanghai.
 From what I gathered, there was no famous foreign architect firm specializing in Spanish revival.
 The style was mostly developed by local architect with the help of architecture magazines such as “The Chinese architect” and “The builder”.
 It also seems that Abelardo Lafuente designed of few Spanish revival buildings, although it is not totally confirmed and this is not the style he is famous for.
 Laszlo Hudec also designed some Spanish revival residence, but he was by far not contained to this style.